MicrosoftDocs/ATADocs/ATPDocs/deploy/multi-forest.md

 - **A Directory Service account**: The Directory Service account you configure for each forest must:

-  - Be trusted in all the other forests
+  - When there is a trust between the forests, the Directory Service account must be trusted in all the other forests
   - Have at least read-only permission to perform LDAP queries on the domain controllers.

   If Defender for Identity standalone sensors are installed on standalone machines, rather than directly on the domain controllers, the machines must be allowed to communicate with all of remote forest domain controllers using LDAP.